renovatebot/renovate/docs/usage/configuration-options.md

 You can encrypt secrets using either our webpage, or the CLI.

 To encrypt secrets for the Mend Renovate App for github.com using our webpage, go to [app.renovatebot.com/encrypt](https://app.renovatebot.com/encrypt) and complete the form.
-If you're self-hosting Renovate, you may download and edit the form, to use your own PGP public key.
+If you are self-hosting Renovate, you may download and edit the form, to use your own PGP public key.

 You can also encrypt secrets from the CLI, using the `curl`, `echo`, `jq`, `gpg`, `grep` and `tr` CLI programs.
 Here is an example: